-The first thing to make sure is Tobiko can reach OpenStack services.
-In case OpenStack is not directly accessible from where test cases or Tobiko CLI are executed it is possible to use an HTTP proxy server running on a network that is able to reach all OpenStack Rest API service.
+The first thing to do is make sure Tobiko can reach OpenStack services.
+In case OpenStack is not directly accessible from where test cases or Tobiko CLI are executed, it is possible to use an HTTP proxy server running on a network that is able to reach all OpenStack REST API service.
 This can be performed by using below standard environment variables: